 For a magnificent but long day hike or an outstanding 3 – 4-day backpacking trip that offers waterfalls, gorgeous mountain lakes, wildflowers, glaciers, and the enchanting Petain Basin, visit Elk Lakes Provincial Park in British Columbia.
-Specifically do the hike to Lower and Upper Elk Lake and the Petain Waterfall.
+Specifically do the hike to the Elk Lakes and Petain Falls.
 If you’ve got the time and the stamina continue up the very steep trail to explore the spectacular Petain Basin after the snow has melted in late July.
 It’s possible to wild camp up here – and if you do, you’ll be rewarded with what author Craig Copeland calls an “alpine Eden with Petain Glacier just one of the enthralling sights.”

 We did a three-day version of the Elk Lakes Petain Falls hike starting from the Alberta side in Peter Lougheed Provincial Park over a Labour Day weekend.
 Interestingly, most people hike into the Lower Elk Lake Campground from the BC side – accessed via logging roads from Sparwood.